• Home

 Number sense is a critical concept in early learning that contributes to the building blocks of numeracy.
 The beauty of math is that it is an “international language”.
-You do not need language to learn math.
+You do not need a specific language to learn math.
 When students struggle with math later in school, it is often because early skills have not been fully developed.
 This can create gaps in conceptual understanding when tasks get more complex.
 There are several reasons why these gaps form.
-In this post I will talk about the possible causes of these gaps.
+In this post, I will talk about the possible causes of these gaps.
 I will also suggest ways we can help early learners build a strong math foundation.

 Number Sense Development and Why Some Kids Struggle With Math